European Studies

 Calendar description

-EUS 495 Directed Experiential Learning
+ECON 495 - Directed Experiential Learning in European Studies

 Individual examination of analytical issues in European Studies in relation to work, internship, volunteer activities, or other pre-approved activities under the guidance of a faculty member.
 Student and instructor must have agreed on learning objectives and methods of assessment before experiential learning opportunity begins.
 Learning opportunity must be distinct from any previous or concurrent Co-op work-term placements.
-Must involve a minimum of 200 hours of the activity per 1.5 units of credit.

 *Credit for EUS 495 may be applied to West Coast Model EU